 Dystonias and muscle spasms are both movement disorders characterised by involuntary muscle contractions, but they differ significantly in their nature and causes.

-While both conditions involve involuntary contractions, their underlying mechanisms and treatment approaches are distinct, making accurate diagnosis essential for effective management.
+While both conditions involve involuntary contractions, their underlying mechanisms and treatment approaches are distinct, making an accurate diagnosis essential for effective management.

 Muscle spasms can result from several factors, including dehydration, electrolyte imbalances, muscle fatigue, overuse, and stress.
 Other causes may include nerve compression, poor circulation, medical conditions, and deficiencies in key nutrients like magnesium or potassium.
 Here are some common causes: